Independent living skills – cooking

 Practicing Key Skills

-The group learned and practised some key skills they will need for the future, including cutting skills.
-They cut and prepared their salads using a sharp knife while practising using the bridge and claw grips.
-They broke eggs into cake mixes with no shell added, and practised spreading tomato sauce onto pizza bases and discussed how this skill transfers to spreading butter on bread and toast.
+The group learned and practiced some key skills they will need for the future, including cutting skills.
+They cut and prepared their salads using a sharp knife while practicing using the bridge and claw grips.
+They broke eggs into cake mixes with no shell added, and practiced spreading tomato sauce onto pizza bases and discussed how this skill transfers to spreading butter on bread and toast.
 They also took part in washing up.

 During the session, the young people were able to try out a wide range of equipment.
 They saw how specialist equipment, like talking scales, can help measure solid ingredients and liquids, as well as the benefits of using non-slip mats when preparing food.
 We also looked at other equipment that can be found on the high street and why it might be useful.